Introduction to Advantages of MongoDB

 - It supports replication; if the primary server goes down during transaction, then the secondary server handles the transaction without human interaction.

 - It is cost-effective because it reduces cost on hardware and storage.

 - It can save a lot of data which will help in faster query processing.

-- Data is stored across the nodes in the cluster so there will be no single point of failure in the database server.
+- Data is stored across the cluster nodes, so there will be no single point of failure in the database server.